Apr 8, 2022

 It might seem like you just filed last year’s taxes, but it’s time to start thinking about filing your 2021 tax return.

-The Internal Revenue Service (IRS) will begin accepting tax returns for income earned in 2020 on February 12, 2021, two weeks later than it typically does.
-The IRS pushed the start date for tax season to test updates to its filing system that account for pandemic-related changes to people’s incomes, including the second round of stimulus checks approved at the end of 2020.
-You still have until April 15, 2021, to submit your tax return or to apply for an extension.
+The Internal Revenue Service (IRS) typically begins accepting tax returns for income earned in 2021 by the end of January 2022.
+The IRS pushed the start date for tax season to test updates to its filing system that account for pandemic-related changes to people’s incomes, including the second round of stimulus checks approved at the end of 2021.
+The deadline to submit your tax return or apply for an extension is Monday, April 18, 2022, instead of the usual April 15 deadline, because of a federal holiday

 To help you prepare to file, Stash has created the following checklist to help make sure you’re informed for the upcoming filing season and that you have everything you need: